The Shamanic Practice of Grokking

 It holds energy very easily and its consciousness can be easily accessed.

 Any kind of water can be grokked, water in a glass, in a pond, a river or waterfall.
 It depends on what kind of energy one is looking for.

 A waterfall is for the release of negative emotions, a strong flowing river can give you the resolve to push through a challenge with gentle power as well as finding the easiest path.
 Listen to the water, it will reveal its consciousness to you.

-A skilled Shaman will be able to grok a glass of water and then once the patient has drunk it, he will be able to diagnose internal physical problems such as an ulcer, liver problems, etc.
+A skilled Shaman will be able to grok a glass of water and then once the patient has drunk it, he'll be able to diagnose internal physical problems such as an ulcer, liver problems, etc.

 One can grok the wind to stimulate flow in their lives, to find direction on a personal level.

 Grok an eagle catching the thermals, rising higher and higher, soaring over the world.
 This can allow you to see a challenging situation from a broader perspective.